Twins 3B Miguel Sano to start minor league rehab Tuesday

-MINNEAPOLIS — Minnesota Twins third baseman Miguel Sano will begin an injury rehab assignment with Class A Fort Myers on Tuesday after recovering from a right heel laceration.
+MINNEAPOLIS — Minnesota Twins third baseman Miguel Sano will begin an injury rehab assignment with Class A Fort Myers on Tuesday after recovering from a right heal laceration.

 Sano missed all of spring training and the start of the season.
 He cut his right foot falling down metal steps celebrating a winter league championship in the Dominican Republic.